 The SP5 has 5 channel detectors, allowing for up to five dyes for simultaneous scanning.
 Two of the detectors are Leica's HyD detectors.
 These detectors have the advantage of very low noise and high sensitivity.
 The system is equipped with four lasers, 405nm, a multi line Argon, 561nM and 633nm.

 This system is also equipped for multiphoton fluorescence imaging with a Spectra Physics MaiTai laser.
-Multiphoton imaging is particularly useful for imaging of fluorescence deep into tissues (up to 200 micrometers) with bleaching limited to focal planes, and for flash photolysis studies that require imaging in precise subcellular regions.
+Multiphoton imaging is particularly useful for imaging of fluorescence deep into tissues (up to 200 micrometers) with bleaching limited to focal planes.
 The output wavelength of the MaiTai is tunable from ~700-1020 nm.
-The system also has four external non-descanned detectors.

 The 880 is a point scanning confocal microscope and makes use of an airyscan detector to achieve a 1.7x increase in resolution over standard confocal microscopes.
 An additional benefit is a 4-8x improvement in signal to noise.
 With the fast mode the 880 can collect 27 frames per second (at 480 x 480 pixels).
 The microscope is fitted with a temperature and CO2 controlled environmental chamber for extended live cell imaging.

 The Leica TCS SP8 Gated STED 3X super-resolution microscope is based on the STED (STimulated Emission Depletion) principle.
 It provides fast, intuitive, and purely optical access to study subcellular architecture and dynamics at the nanoscale.
 Resolution can be increased 5 fold compared to diffraction limited confocal systems.